Compound interest calculator

 What is compound frequency?

 Compound frequency refers to the amount of times interest is compounded within a given year.
 While most investments (savings, GICs, etc.) compound annually, different compound frequencies can have substantial effects on the growth of your money.
+The more often interest is compounded, the faster your balance can grow.
 Let’s use a few examples to illustrate:

 -